 - Perry Foley, MPH – Implementation Laboratory Manager

-BRIDGE-C2 is one of six centers in the Implementation Science Centers in Cancer Control (ISC3) Program.
+BRIDGE-C2 is one of seven centers in the Implementation Science Centers in Cancer Control (ISC3) Program.
 ISC3 supports the rapid development, testing, and refinement of innovative approaches to implement a range of evidence-based cancer control interventions.
 Centers all feature "implementation laboratories" involving clinical and community sites that will engage in implementation research across the cancer control continuum to advance methods in studying implementation and develop and validate reliable measures of key implementation science constructs.
 These Centers collectively provide leadership for an Implementation Science consortium across this and other Cancer MoonshotSM initiatives.

 Explore our recent findings to catch up on what BridgeC2 has learned.